groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-responsive-html-rendering/_index.md

 ![Responsive HTML Rendering with GroupDocs.Viewer for Java](/viewer/advanced-rendering/responsive-html-rendering-java.png)

-You will learn how to:
+### What You'll Learn:
-- Configure GroupDocs.Viewer in your Java project.
+- Setting up GroupDocs.Viewer in your Java project.
-- Implement responsive HTML rendering with just a few lines of code.
+- Implementing responsive HTML rendering with GroupDocs.Viewer.
-- Explore practical applications and integration possibilities.
+- Exploring practical applications and integration possibilities.
-- Optimize performance for efficient resource management.
+- Performance optimization tips for efficient resource management.

+Ready to enhance document rendering?
+Let's start by exploring the prerequisites you need before implementation.

 ## Prerequisites